“Blood on the Driver”

 It is more of the same, like the photos in the passenger seat.

-I turned on the windshield wipers, and I turned on my headlights.
+I turned on the windshield wipers, then I turned on my headlights.

 Blood as far as I can see.